Home Firm Overview Practice Areas Deportation Help Links Consultation Contact Us

 An alien granted asylum will be able to apply for permanent resident status one year after being granted asylum status.

 Withholding of Removal is an alternative form of relief for an individual fearing persecution in her country of origin.
-To win “Withholding” an alien must demonstrate that he or she is “more likely than not” to face persecution if returned to his or her country.
-An individual is not eligible for withholding of removal if he is a persecutor or has been convicted of a particularly serious crime.
+To win “Withholding” an alien must demonstrate that he or she is “more likely than not” to face persecution account of race, religion, nationality, membership in a particular social group or political opinion if returned to his or her country.
+An individual is not eligible for withholding of removal if he or she has been determined to be a persecutor or has been convicted of a particularly serious crime.

-To obtain C.A.T. relief, an alien must demonstrate that it is more likely than not that you will be tortured, killed or sustain great bodily injury if you are returned to your home country;
+To obtain C.A.T. relief, an alien must demonstrate that it is more likely than not that he or she will be tortured, killed or sustain great bodily injury if returned to their home country and the government is responsible for the torture or is powerless to stop others from committing it.

-An alien who has been granted CAT cannot be removed to the country in which he would face torture.
-However, a CAT grantee has no ability to obtain legal permanent residence, to travel abroad, or to sponsor family members.
-Furthermore, CAT grantees are not guaranteed the ability to obtain employment authorization or even the right to be released from detention.
+An alien who has been granted CAT cannot be removed to the country in which he or she would face torture.
+However, a CAT grantee will not be able to obtain lawful permanent resident status, travel abroad or sponsor family members in that status.
+Furthermore, CAT grantees are not guaranteed that they will receive an employment authorization card or even be released from ICE custody.

 An Immigration Judge can grant up to 120 days of voluntary departure time if voluntary departure is requested at the Master Calendar hearing, (prehearing voluntary departure) or 60 days if requested at the Individual hearing.

 A $500.00 bond will also be required by the Immigration judge if voluntary departure is requested at the Individual hearing.
-An alien convicted of an aggravated felony is ineligible for voluntary departure at either the Master Calendar or Individual hearing stage.
+An alien convicted of an aggravated felony is ineligible for voluntary departure.

 Back to top...